Family History vs. DNA Genealogy

 My husband, Leland, and I met in 1990.
-We have both domestic partnership and marriage certificates.
-Today most software allows for same-sex couples; this was not true 10 years ago.
-Wikipedia has a chart for genealogical software that allows for same-sex marriage.
-Though I can now link my marriage to Leland, there is no equivalent for domestic partner relationships.
+We hold both domestic partnership and marriage certificates.
+While contemporary software allows for same-sex couples, a decade ago, this was not the case.
+Although I can now link my marriage to Leland, there is still no equivalent recognition for domestic partner relationships.

-Leland has two biological daughters.
-Both are through sperm donation but in different circumstances.
-Software defaults to calling both biological mothers his “spouse”, which is incorrect.
-I am the only spouse he’s ever had.
-There is no place to designate a donor or surrogate relationship.
+- Leland has two biological daughters through sperm donation, each in distinct circumstances.
+Software defaults to labeling both biological mothers as his “spouse,” which is massively incorrect.
+No provision is made to designate a donor or surrogate relationship.

-I do not have biological children.
-Six generations from now, when my children’s descendants put together their family trees, will they bypass me on their DNA based trees?
-Will they not know of the significant role my mother played in the lives of their ancestors, her non-biological grandchildren?
+As for myself, I have no biological children.
+Six generations from now, will my significance be overlooked in DNA-based family trees created by my children’s descendants?
+Will they fail to recognize the substantial role my mother played in the lives of their ancestors, her non-biological grandchildren?

-To do that software and tools need to move beyond hetero-centricity.
-Family Group sheets need to allow for more than two parents to give a full picture of a person’s life.
-Ahnentafel reports need to expand from just DNA lineage to include full family history.
-Labeling, icons, and relationship descriptions should not be restricted by assumptions of heterosexual couplings.
-Non-LGBTQ blended and adoptive families have similar problems with software.
+These complexities underscore the need for genealogical software and tools to move beyond hetero-centric perspectives.
+Family Group sheets should accommodate more than two parents to portray a comprehensive picture of a person’s life.
+Ahnentafel reports should expand beyond DNA lineage to encompass full family history.
+Labels, icons, and relationship descriptions should be based on assumptions of heterosexual couplings.
+It’s not just LGBTQ families facing these challenges; non-LGBTQ blended and adoptive families encounter similar obstacles.

 My only comfort to being a transgender person in history is that I am at least doing some genealogy work myself.
 There is no path for my own profiles, but with internet notes at least I can be certain I won’t be seen as “a very manly woman” etc. etc.